heilaaks/snippy/docs/dev/SCRIBBLING.md

        of UUIDs' The snippet range starts with 1, solution with 2 and reference with 3.

+    DOCUMENTATION

+    1. Code documentation follows Goolge docstring format

+       The Google docstring format is considered shorter and more readable than the NumPy format.
+The later format has it's place when explaining complex algorithms and their parameters.
+But here the intention is that the method description explains the complicated parts and the method argument is a short explanation of the pararameters.

     === WHITEBOARD ===
     # SECURITY
     $ curl --insecure -v https://127.0.0.1:8080